 Also, I have to warn you about the reliability of the AirTrain.
 I have probably taken it 10 times and have had problems twice.
 Maybe I am just unlucky?
 Well, both times I was really thankful I had time to spare.

 Cost: From Penn Station it is $13 each way peak.

 The Newark Airport Express bus can be a good option to get to EWR, especially if you are close to one of the stops and have a lot of bags.
+I pick up the bus at Bryant Park (42nd St. between 5th and 6th Avenues) but there are also stops by Grand Central and the Port Authority Bus Terminal.
 It is cheaper than a car, and you can buy tickets on the bus.
-However, the bus only runs every 20-30 minutes and can be delayed if there is traffic.
+However, the Newark Liberty Airport Express bus only runs every 20-30 minutes and can be delayed if there is traffic.
 I would recommend getting to the bus stop 2 hours before you need to be at the airport to allow for delays and traffic.
-The bus does have free WIFI, although it has never worked that well for me.
+The bus to Newark Airport does have free WIFI, although it has never worked that well for me.

 Cost: $29 round trip or $17 each way

 Of course, you can just get a taxi to Newark Airport from NYC if you are in a pinch, but I would not recommend it.
 It will cost you whatever the meter reads plus tolls ($10.50 – $15.00) and the Newark surcharge ($17.50).
 Additionally, I would say getting a taxi from Newark to Manhattan should be your last resort.
 Coming from EWR to the city you will have to use a Newark Taxi instead of an NYC one.
 The fares range $50 to $70 but also be prepared for lots of extra fees like surcharges for using a credit card ($5.50), traveling during rush hour ($5), and for bags over 24 inches.
 You will also be charged for the toll ($10.50 – $15.00) and of course gratuity is not included.